CI: continous integration support¶

 The user owning the SQUAD_TOKEN should be a member of the group and should have the "Staff Status" permission.

-Submitting test job watch requests¶
+Submitting test job watch requests

 POST /api/watchjob/:group/:project/:build/:environment

-are used to identify which project/build/environment will be used to record the results of the test job.- The following data must be submitted as POST parameters:
+• group, project, build and environment are used to identify which project/build/environment will be used to record the results of the test job.

-: test job ID.
+• testjob_id: test job ID.
 The contents and format are backend-specific.

 Example (with test job definition as POST parameter):